x-idian/www/x-idian/content/about/01-vision.md

 ---
 title: "Our vision"
+contentSize: 8
-image: images/blog/blog-details-image-02.jpg
+image: images/about/vision.jpg
-imageSize: 6
+imageSize: 4
-contentSize: 6
-bgColour: bg-white
 mainTitle: true
 ---

 Our vision is to generate positive and meaningful effects that enhance the well-being and experiences of people on a global scale.